tiehuis/zig-bn/bench/README.md

 We avoid printing results to verify the output (they have been checked for fib) as the division code takes a disproportionally large amount of time.

+We use base-case multiplcation for the factorial test which is a fair bit slower than other algorithms for those limb lengths.

 ## Measurements